How to Shift Gears on a Bike Like a Pro

 4. Don’t Shift When You Put Down Pressure

-Don’t shift when the drivetrain is under lots of tension; otherwise, the chain could skip or come off.
+Don’t shift when the drivetrain mechanism is under lots of tension; otherwise, the chain could skip or come off.
 Avoid this by pedaling lightly until the gear change is made by guiding the pedals around using the existing momentum without actually pushing.

 5. Do Regular Maintenance